skip to content

 Policy and Innovation: Combating Climate Change in the US

 Policy and innovation play critical roles in reducing US greenhouse gas emissions.
 Government initiatives aimed at limiting emissions, such as carbon pricing and emissions trading systems, can drive significant changes in how energy is produced and consumed.
+The European Union’s climate policies are often cited as a benchmark for US policy innovation, providing valuable examples of effective strategies.

 Innovation in technology also offers solutions to climate change.
 Advances in renewable energy, energy storage, and carbon capture and storage (CCS) can help lower the United States’ carbon footprint.
 Encouraging research and development in these areas is key to achieving long-term sustainability.
+Carbon Brief is a key source for emissions data and analysis, offering comprehensive and transparent insights into global and national emission responsibilities.

 Comparing US Emissions to Other Countries